 BLAAC PD Q&A

-For your community.
-For your family.
+For community.
+For family.
 For yourself.

 Thank you for your interest in BLAAC PD.
 Here we answer some questions about the study.
 Your study team can talk to you more about study details and goals.
-Learn more at www.blaacpd.org.

 What is BLAAC PD?